Awesome: Harry Potter and the Order of the Phoenix

 Damn near everything McGonagall does, period.
 Especially her response to being inspected by Umbridge in Order of the Phoenix.

-This deserves come elaboration: Umbridge is constantly interrupting McGonagall's less to harp on some trivial thing.
+This deserves come elaboration: Umbridge is constantly interrupting McGonagall's lesson to harp on some trivial thing.
 Eventually, McGonagall turns to her and calmly, but with unmistakable snark, asks how she expects to learn anything about McGonnagall's teaching methods if she insists on interrupting, as talking during the Transfiguration lesson is not generally allowed.

 McGonagall railing all over Umbridge's attempts to crush Harry, saying she'll do everything she can to get him made an Auror even if she has to die in the process, all the while giving Umbridge the hate glare.
 Awesome.